 When necessary, your dentist might also give you fluoride trays to put over your teeth at night.
 Adding extra fluoride into your routine will help keep your teeth strong and counteract some of the negative effects that come along with dry mouth.

 What dry mouth treatments are available?

 If it's disrupting your life, you're probably wondering how to cure dry mouth.
 You can go down the route of pharmacy-bought medicines, and there are also some home remedies for dry mouth that may help to relieve your symptoms.
 If you suspect that it's one of your prescription medications causing your condition, talk to your doctor.
 They may be able to adjust your dosage, change your medicine, or give you the medicine in a different form to relieve your symptoms.

 If that doesn't help, or your dry mouth is caused by something else, you can try some other dry mouth remedies.
 Your doctor might recommend medication such as Pilocarpine, which stimulates saliva production.
 This will probably be prescribed if you have Sjögren's syndrome or permanent problems after radiotherapy.

 Dry mouth spray and mouthwash

 Some of the most popular products are sprays and mouthwashes.
 One key thing when looking at a dry mouth rinse or spray is to avoid any that contain alcohol; they'll make your mouth drier.
-There are products on the market that can help with relief, such as Biotene dry mouth spray.
-This dry mouth remedy works by moisturizing the inside of your mouth with humectants and lubricants.
+There are products on the market that can help with relief, such as Dr. Brite Dry Mouth Spray.
+This dry mouth remedy works by moisturizing the inside of your mouth with natural ingredients like aloe and coconut oil.